rails/rails/guides/source/active_record_validations.md

 Performing Custom Validations
 -----------------------------

-When the built-in validation helpers are not enough for your needs, you can write your own validators or validation methods as you prefer.
+When the built-in validations are not enough for your needs, you can write your own validators or validation methods as you prefer.

 ### Custom Validators